matthewjberger/dotfiles/README.md

 #### Arch ISO

-To get the Arch ISO to boot, press 'e' when the Arch ISO live usb menu comes up, and add the following kernel command line argument:
+To get the Arch ISO to boot, press `e` when the Arch ISO live usb menu comes up, and add the following kernel command line argument:

 ```
 ivrs_ioapic[32]=00:14.0